Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Under current law, police only have the power to require a person to co-operate with a preliminary breath test if they reasonably suspect that a person:

-a) is currently driving, attempting to drive or is in charge of a vehicle while under the influence of alcohol or drugs; or
+• is currently driving, attempting to drive or is in charge of a motor vehicle while under the influence of alcohol or drugs; or

-b) has been driving, attempting to drive or in charge of a vehicle while under the influence of alcohol or drugs; or
+• has been driving, attempting to drive or was in charge of a vehicle while under the influence of alcohol or drugs; or

-c) has committed a traffic offence while driving a vehicle that was in motion regardless of whether or not the police officer reasonably suspects a driver was under the influence of alcohol or drugs.
+• has committed a traffic offence while driving a vehicle that was in motion regardless of whether or not the police officer reasonably suspects a driver was under the influence of alcohol or drugs; or

 The report recommends

-Driving above the new legal limit should carry the same minimum sentence as it does now which is a disqualification of not less than 12 months and a band C fine.
+Driving above any new legal limit should carry the same minimum mandatory sentence as it does now which is a disqualification of not less than 12 months and a band C fine.

 Sentencing guidelines and the different sentences which are imposed for different blood alcohol content levels should be amended to reflect the new legal limit.